paranoya/SPiCE/README.md

 `git merge <my-stuff>`

+At some point, you'll want to delete the branch

+`git branch -d <my-stuff>`

+and start working on something else.

 ### Conflicts

 Sooner or later, you will find a conflict while doing a pull.
 You can always write